York Middle/High School

 York Middle/High School is a public high school located in the Hamlet of Retsof, Livingston County, New York, United States, and is the only high school operated by the York Central School District.
+The York Central School District recently hired two new administrators, Middle/high school Principal Charles Passarell in September 2025, and Superintendent Jesse Hamilton in July 2026.